I’m sat at my table, glass half full of Dartmoor Brewery, the day drawing to a close.

 Winter Grey Estates

 My rented house is a new-build that already looks shabby, built for brochures but fades quicker than the paper it was advertised on.
-In line with modern priorities, there’s fast internet, heating, silence from neighbours and space for 2 cars, with a small garden that is a mixture of paving stones, gravel and decking.
+In line with modern priorities, there’s fast internet, heating, reticent neighbours and space for 2 cars, with a small garden that is a mixture of paving stones, gravel and decking.
 It’s painted grey inside, white outside, the paving stones are grey, the gravel is white, grey and brown, and the decking is brown.
 The windows are closed because the neighbour chain smokes when stressed.

 Winter came.
 The combination of working in the Emergency Department overnight, sleeping badly until reluctantly waking to a grey house in grey country in the day time was depressing.
 Rain and wind.
 The house is on an estate of similar houses, a collection of white walls and unknown faces, short days, a once-lush field and forest now concreted over to make a gathering of insular people numb to a sense of community.
 I hated the sterility and unnaturalness of it all.
 I hated the priority of shiny cars and roundabouts over green belts and parks.
 I missed the cafes and student thrift of Bristol.
 I even missed dirty great London, which at least manages to make functional cycle lanes and public transport.
 I felt insidiously more tired and uninspired.